k2view-academy/K2View-Academy/articles/AI_fusion/03_evaluation/02_creating_your_first_test.md

-# Creating Your First Test
+# Creating a Test

 ## Accessing the Evaluation Interface

 1. Open your web browser
-2. Navigate to: `/app/aifusion/evaluation/`
+2. Navigate to: `/static/aifusion/evaluation`
 3. You'll see the Evaluation Dashboard with three main areas:
    - **Left panel**: Test suite tree (your collections of tests)
    - **Center panel**: Test creation and details